A Concurrency-Optimal List-Based Set: Introduction

-To illustrate that the concurrency limitation of the Lazy Linked List may lead to poor scalability, consider Figure~\ref{fig:lll-contention} that depicts the performance of a $100$-element Lazy Linked List under a workload of $10$\% updates (insertions/removals) and $90$\% of contains on a $64$-core machine.
+The concurrency limitation of the Lazy Linked List is caused by the locking strategy of its update operations: both $\lit{insert}(v)$ and $\lit{remove}(v)$ traverse the structure until they find a node whose value is larger or equal to $v$, at which point they acquire locks on two consecutive nodes.
+Only then is the existence of the value $v$ checked: if $v$ is found (resp. not found), then the insertion (resp., removal) releases the locks and returns without modifying the structure.
+By modifying metadata during lock acquisition without necessarily modifying the structure itself, the Lazy Linked List over conservatively rejects certain correct schedules.
+To illustrate that the concurrency limitation of the Lazy Linked List may lead to poor scalability, consider Figure~\ref{fig:lll-contention} that depicts the performance of a $25$-node Lazy Linked List (red curve) under a workload of $20$\% updates ($\lit{insert}$/$\lit{removals}$) and $80$\% $\lit{contains}$ on a $72$-core machine.
 The list is comparatively small, hence all updates (even the failed insertions and removals) are likely to contend.
 We can see that when we increase the number of threads beyond $40$, the performance drops significantly.
-This observation unveils an interesting desirable data structure property by which concurrent operations conflict on metadata only when they conflict on data.
-Note that this property extends the original notions of DAP~\cite{AHM09,GK10,EFKMT12} that are trivially ensured by most linked-list implementations simply because all their operations ``access'' the \textit{head} node and, thus, are allowed to conflict on the meta-data.
+This observation suggests a desirable property that concurrent operations should conflict on metadata only when they conflict on data, for which we need to exploit the semantics of the high-level data type.
+Note that this property refines the original notions of disjoint access parallelism (DAP)~\cite{tm-book}, trivially ensured by most linked-list implementations simply because all their operations ``access'' the \textit{head} node and, thus, are allowed to conflict on the metadata.